thatsuman/icpmmm2024/src/pages/papers.md

 ## Call for Abstracts

-- Authors are requested to submit abstracts latest by 15th January 2024.
-The abstract, not exceeding 500 words with maximum five keywords and prepared as per the guidelines, should be submitted through Email at [icpmmm2024@gmail.com](mailto:icpmmm2024@gmail.com) and CC to [basudrprojjal@gmail.com](mailto:basudrprojjal@gmail.com) <p>
+- The abstract, not exceeding 500 words with maximum five keywords and prepared as per the guidelines, should be submitted through Email at [icpmmm2024@gmail.com](mailto:icpmmm2024@gmail.com) and CC to [basudrprojjal@gmail.com](mailto:basudrprojjal@gmail.com) <p>
   The abstract should be prepared using template provided on the conference website.